itzdkgowda/AI_Powered_Image_Analysis_System/README.md

 - 📁 **Upload Image**: Send an image to the server and receive annotated results
 - 🎥 **Live Detection**: Activate your webcam and see objects detected in real-time

+🖥️ 1.
+Set Up Your Environment
+git clone
+crete virtual environmen
+Make sure you're inside your virtual environment (e.g., tfod-env) and your project has this structure:

+Install the dependencies:
+pip install -r requirements.txt

+🚀 2.
+Run the Web App (Detection via Upload & Live Cam)

+python app.py

+Then open http://localhost:5000 in your browser.

+Click 📁 Upload Image to analyze any photo

+Click 🎥 Live Detection to activate your webcam

+> This runs using the trained YOLOv8 weights and gives real-time results.